 American Silver Eagles have legal tender status with a face value of $1 and are government guaranteed as 1 Troy oz. of 99.9% pure silver.
 Silver eagles have a diameter of 40.6mm and a weight of 31.1 grams.

-The American Silver Eagle is the only silver coin allowed in Individual Retirement Accounts (IRA).
-Its long-standing appeal is magnified by its non-reportable status, making Silver Eagles the preferred choice of serious numismatists for assured privacy, safety, and security.
+The long-standing appeal of the American Silver Eagle is magnified by its non-reportable status, making Silver Eagles the preferred choice of serious numismatists for assured privacy, safety, and security.

 Yes, Silver Eagles are available in Monster boxes allowing you to conveniently add 500 troy oz. of silver at a low premium over spot.
 Each Silver Eagle Monster Box boasts 25 tubes of 20 American Silver Eagle Coins.